-- Implement a Cloud Security Posture Management Solution. - Put in place a CSPM capability for automated discovery, assessment, and remediation of security and compliance controls across your cloud footprint. - Implement a Patch Management methodology that scans applications and patches to eliminate vulnerabilities as early as possible in the DevOps cycle.
+- Implement a Cloud Security Posture Management solution. - Put in place a CSPM capability for automated discovery, assessment, and remediation of security and compliance controls across your cloud footprint. - Implement a Patch Management methodology that scans applications and patches to eliminate vulnerabilities as early as possible in the DevOps cycle.
 Use a vulnerability classification schema or third-party service to prioritize vulnerabilities based on their likelihood of exploitation.
 Perform testing before any rollout of patches into production.
-Ideally, your ultimate goal is that your production applications are based on a trusted image and no updates or patches to the production application itself is performed.
+Ideally, your ultimate goal is that your production applications are based on a trusted image and no updates or patches to the production application itself is performed. - Employ multi-factor authentication (MFA) practices.